pu2clr/SI4735/README.md

 ## About the SI4735

 The Si4735 is DSP radio receiver IC from Silcon Labs.
 It has great performance on AM (LW/MW/SW) and local FM station.
-The SI4735  is programmed using commands and responses.
+The SI4735 can be programmed by using commands and responses.
 You can contron it via a microcontroller like Arduino.
 To make the SI4735 perform an action, the microccontroller have to send a set of bytes (command and arguments) tha the device interpret it and executes the given command.

 ### The main Si4735 features

-* Great Programming Guide and additional documentation to deal with the device
 * FM band support (64–108 MHz)
 * AM (MW) band support (520–1710 kHz)
 * SW band support (2.3–26.1 MHz)